tarjeihs/Rocket/README.md

-# Rocket Engine 🚀
+# Rocket Engine

-A powerful, state-of-the-art graphics engine designed to propel your game development to new heights! 🌟
+A powerful, modern and minimalistic graphics engine designed with quick iteration and reusability in mind.

-## 🚀 Features
+## Features

 - High-performance GPU-driven graphics renderer
 - Modern engine architecture
 - Efficient, lightweight and extremely fast

-## 📦 Prerequisites
+## Prerequisites

 Make sure you have the following prerequisites installed: